annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow edit events

-Yellow edit events notify when a file is edited in the web browser.
+Yellow edit events notify when a file is edited.
 The following events are available:

 `onEditContentFile` `onEditMediaFile` `onEditSystemFile` `onEditUserAccount`